inspektor-dev/inspektor/README.md

 </div>

 ## What is Inspektor?
-Inspektor is a tool that helps you manage database access in a much better manner.
-Inspektor's main purpose is to act as a "man in the middle" proxy between your application and database, making it easy to enforce access policies.

-Inspektor enables you to define access policy as code.
-This is a big deal for operations and development.
-Using OPA (the open policy agent), you can express policies that are trusted, human-readable, and easy to understand.

-Inspektor enables teams to protect, and control their databases, data pipelines, and data warehouses by intercepting requests in real-time, without impact on performance or scalability.

-Here are a few places where Inspektor can act as a good tool to use.
+Inspektor is a protocol-aware proxy that is used to enforce access policies.
+It helps organizations in securing their data assets and obtaining data compliance.

+Inspektor is designed to work with all databases such as Postgres, MySQL, and MongoDB.

+The access policies are defined using OPA (open policy agent).
+Since policies are written in OPA, you can write policies such as granting access to the support engineer only if a support ticket is assigned.Go to the [official documentation](https://www.openpolicyagent.org/docs/latest/) to learn more about OPA.

 ## Slack Integration Demo
 <p align="center">